Deutsch: Pilates / Español: Pilates / Português: Pilates / Français: Pilates / Italiano: Pilates

 Treatment and Risks

 While Pilates is generally safe for most people, improper technique or overexertion can lead to strain, particularly in the neck and lower back.
-It is crucial to start with beginner classes if you are new to Pilates or have any health conditions and to work with a certified instructor who can provide modifications and ensure proper form.
+It is crucial to start with beginner classes if you are new to Pilates or have any health conditions and to work with a certified instructor who can provide Modifications and ensure proper form.
 Individuals with osteoporosis or severe back problems should consult a healthcare provider before starting Pilates.

 Similar Terms